simomarsili/ndd/README.rst

   >>> std
   0.048675500725595504

-Entropic information measures
+Information measures
 =============================
-**ndd** provide functions for the estimation of information measures (as linear combinations of single Bayesian entropy estimates):
+**ndd** provide functions for the estimation of entropic information measures (as linear combinations of single Bayesian entropy estimates):

 * ndd.conditional_entropy